-Audits and Investigations conducts internal audits of division and district operations; external audits of overhead rates and actual cost agreements between MoDOT and entities such as cities, counties, utilities, railroads and consultant engineering firms; and investigates a wide range of areas from grievances and equal opportunity complaints to misappropriation and employee misconduct.
-The unit also conducts analyses of competitive bidding practices in the construction industry.
+Audits and Investigations conducts internal audits of division and district operations; and external audits of overhead rates and actual cost agreements between MoDOT and entities such as cities, counties, utilities, railroads and consultant engineering firms.
+The division investigates a wide range of areas from grievances and equal opportunity complaints to misappropriation and employee misconduct.
+The division also conducts analyses of competitive bidding practices in the construction industry.